Shwetago/Web-Scraping/README.md

 # Web-Scraping

 Web Scraping is a technique used to extract data from websites.
 In this I have used `Jupyter Notebook` but you can use IDLE as well.
+I have used two libraries for extraction which are mentioned below.

 # Install
 ```